 Beijing is a must-visit for travelers to China.
 The giant metropolis is home to China’s Forbidden City, Great Wall, Temple of Heaven, Summer Palace, Olympic Park, among many other attractions.
 Also, the food found in Beijing is a mix of the best foods originating from all over China.
+Beijing is called ‘the cream of the crop’ studying Chinese and is in fact the national standard.
 However, while many would agree that Beijing is a great place to visit, many also agree that it’s not such a great place to stay long-term.
 The poor air quality, crowded transportation, and high cost of living make it hard to choose Beijing over China’s more forbearing cities.

 Shanghai is by far the most international city in mainland China.
 Rarely is there a food or commodity from your home country that can’t be found in Shanghai.
 The Chinese foods native to this region are also generally quite popular among foreigners.
 Yet, though internationals live quite comfortably here, many report the tendency to get stuck in a “foreign bubble.”
-It’s easy to end up spending time only with English speakers and surrounding yourself with Western culture.
+It’s easy to end up surrounding yourself with Western culture and forget the goal of studying Chinese.
 It certainly isn’t the best place to immerse yourself in traditional Chinese culture.

 Some parts of Shanghai can be quite crowded, and while the air quality is usually better than Beijing’s, it’s still far from perfect.
 Also, be aware that Shanghai’s cost of living is often known to be the highest in all of mainland China.

 Study Close to the City, Closer to Nature